geotools/geotools/docs/user/welcome/faq.rst

 * Supports graphs and networks
 * Java Topology Suite (JTS) - with support for the OGC Simple Features Specification - used as the geometry model for vector features.
 * A stateless, low memory renderer, particularly useful in server-side environments
-* Powerful "schema asisted" parsing technology using XML Schema to bind to GML content
+* Powerful "schema assisted" parsing technology using XML Schema to bind to GML content
 * Interact with OGC web services with both Web Map Server and Web Feature Server support
 * Open plug-in system allowing you to teach the library additional formats
 * Plug-ins for the ImageIO-EXT project allowing GeoTools to read additional raster formats from GDAL